-Primary Sources in the Classroom: Teaching the Civil War
+Primary Sources in the Classroom

-Workshop participants will engage in a combination of group and individual activities, including an introduction to the Athenæum and its resources, analyzing primary sources for inquiry-based learning techniques, methods for discovering and selecting primary sources, and developing new strategies for employing primary sources.
+Workshop participants engage in a combination of group and individual activities, including an introduction to the Athenæum and its resources, analyzing primary sources for inquiry-based learning techniques, methods for discovering and selecting primary sources, and developing new strategies for employing primary sources.

 The Boston Athenæum is a Professional Development Provider as recognized by the Massachusetts Department of Elementary and Secondary Education.
-Licensed workshop participants will receive Professional Development Points (PDPs) for successfully completing the workshop and all assignments and assessments.
+Licensed workshop participants receive Professional Development Points (PDPs) for successfully completing the workshop and all assignments and assessments.

 Special thanks to Boston University Center for the Humanities for supporting this initiative through PhD Graduate Internships in the Humanities.